piecepackr/piecepackr/README.rst

     mv NotoEmoji-Regular.ttf $fonts_dir/
     rm NotoEmoji-unhinted.zip

-**Note**  ``piecpackr`` works best if the version of R installed was compiled with support for Cairo and fortunately this is typically the case.
+**Note**  ``piecepackr`` works best if the version of R installed was compiled with support for Cairo and fortunately this is typically the case.
 One can confirm if this is true via R's ``capabilities`` function:

 .. code:: r